 Thornton Bales Conservation Area was nicknamed "99 Steps" due to the stairs that were built in order to minimize erosion on the slope and to make the property more accessible.
 The stairs were recently rebuilt in order to improve their condition and to allow the safer usage of the property for the public.
-Although the stairs are challenging, they are necessary to mitigate the negative impacts on the environment visitor use.
+Although the stairs are challenging, they are necessary to mitigate the negative impacts on the environment from the amount of visitors.
 According to LSRCA's topographic mapping and survey's, the southwest corner of the property, between the parking lot access and the start of the stairs has an elevation of 350m above sea level.
 Here there is a dramatic decrease in elevation, as displayed in Map 3.
-Generally, the property slopes downwards towards the northeast corner, where the lowest elevation is nearly 295m above sea level.
+Generally the property slopes downwards towards the northeast corner, where the lowest elevation is approximately 295m above sea level9.